sailboat-anon/api/README.md

 # Accessing Secure Endpoints With JSON Web Tokens (JWT)
   > https://tools.ietf.org/html/rfc7519

+> Our goal in this exercise is to restrict certain endpoints only to trusted tenants (cyberland servers).
+You will attempt to comsume the api.cyberland2.club/treasure/ endpoint.
+It's currently secure and will require you to (1) authenticate yourself, (2) accept your temporary authorization token and (3) consume the treasure hidden in /treasure/.

 ### Attempt (and fail) to access secure endpoint
 ```
 sailb@ ~/$ curl api.cyberland2.club/api/v1/treasure/ -v